jeancmaia/mcglm/paper.md

 The McGLM framework is available for R users through the open-source package `mcglm` [@Bonat:2016b]; nevertheless, the language Python did not have a standard library until the library `mcglm`.
-The foremost library statistical analysis in Python is the `statsmodels` [@Seabold:2010].
+The foremost library for statistical analysis in Python is the `statsmodels` [@Seabold:2010].
 It implements classical statistical models, such as GLM, GAM, GEE, and Copulas.
 Many other libraries stand out for probabilistic programming in Python [@probabilisticp:2018],